duart38/serverless-sockets/README.md

 - [ ] For payload measuring push it to a thread. (make sure to pre-computer wether we should post messages to threads BEFORE we receive the first messages.. i.e. compute from user configuration at start-up. use queuemicrotask when needed to prevent object ref issues)
 - [ ] What if we can have 2 exactly the same objects on the server and the client side and just keep them in sync? we can then instead of sending big objects between the server and the client just instruct one another on how things should be updated?
 (NOTE: technically with a front-end lib accompanying this server we should already have similar functionality providing we figure out a way to solve the accessor performance issues)
 - [ ] As mentioned above.. decoration of accessors are hella slow in v8....
+- [ ] Force break reference chains for garbage collector to hit earlier

 # Deliverables